01 of 12

 Some specimens straddle the line between the marginal and bog categories.
 Certain bog plants can stand in a bit of water; marginal plants often don't need to stand in water at all.
 One example is the papyrus plant (Cyperus papyrus), a marginal.

-Papyrus can stand in a bit of water.
+Papyrus will do well planted in a bit of water.
 But it can also be grown in the ground (or in a container) the way you would grow any other specimen, as long as you give it plenty of water.

-Papyrus provides enough visual interest to serve as a focal point of a... water feature.
+Papyrus provides enough visual interest to serve as a focal... point of a water feature.
 When your papyrus gets too big, divide it, place one of the divisions back in your pond, and use the other divisions elsewhere.
-For example, some homeowners like to grow papyrus in pots on a patio.Continue to 10 of 10 below.
+For example, some homeowners like to grow papyrus in pots on a patio.Continue to 11 of 12 below.

 Tips on Caring for Pond Plants